The Excellence in Postdoctoral Mentoring Award (Closed)

-All current MIT faculty, principal research scientists, and senior research scientists, who are in good standing at MIT, and mentoring current postdoctoral scholars are eligible for the award.
-The primary nomination must be submitted by a current MIT postdoctoral scholar, who may organize supporting statements from additional current and former postdoctoral scholars.
+All current MIT faculty, principal research scientists, and senior research scientists, who are in good standing at MIT, mentoring current postdoctoral scholars are eligible for the award.

 Criteria